-Shoe of the Day at London Men’s Fashion Week: Topman’s Retro Sneakers
+Shoe of the Day at London Men’s Fashion Week: Vivienne Westwood’s Squiggle Print Boots

 Day 1

-Topman kicked off London Fashion Week today with a series of 1990s-inspired retro runners.
+Topman kicked off London Fashion Week on Friday with a series of 1990s-inspired retro runners.
 Offered in black or white colorways, the laced-up kicks were amped up with neon accents and colored soles.
 Paired with the graphic technicolor sweaters?
 They’re ready for a rave.

 Want more?